-We explore the neural processing of sensory information in the context of behavior.
+The Wesson Lab explores the neural processing of sensory information in the context of behavior.
 This line of questioning provides an ideal platform to test specific hypotheses regarding the neural basis of sensory dysfunction in neurological disorders, including dementias and addiction, wherein sensory processing is aberrant.
-To accomplish these major goals, we utilize a variety of methods ranging from multi-site electrophysiological recordings or optical imaging from defined brain structures in behaving animals to cutting-edge operant behavioral assays, some of which we perform in viral/genetic animal models with precise neural perturbations.
+To accomplish these major goals, they utilize a variety of methods, ranging from multi-site electrophysiological recordings or optical imaging from defined brain structures in behaving animals to cutting-edge operant behavioral assays, some of which they perform in viral/genetic animal models with precise neural perturbations.
 The goals for their research include:

-A major line of research in our lab therefore is to identify manners whereby the OT encodes odor sensory information and how this information then gets distributed throughout interconnected brain structures.
-We are also interested in defining sources of information into the OT.
-Work from our group is the first to demonstrate how neurons in the OT encode odor information in behaving subjects, and how these processing strategies are shaped by the learned meaning of the odors (viz., valence).
-We are now working to identify complementary cellular mechanisms of odor valence and how this information is distributed among interconnected neural ensembles.
+A major line of research in the Wesson Lab, therefore, is to identify manners whereby the OT encodes odor sensory information and to learn how this information consequently gets distributed throughout interconnected brain structures.
+They are also interested in defining sources of information into the OT.
+Work from their group is the first to demonstrate how neurons in the OT encode odor information in behaving subjects and how these processing strategies are shaped by the learned meaning of the odors (viz., valence).
+They are now working to identify complementary cellular mechanisms of odor valence and understand how this information is distributed among interconnected neural ensembles.

-A related major line of research in our lab is regarding the OT’s role in motivated behaviors.
+A related major line of research in the Wesson Lab is regarding the OT’s role in motivated behaviors.
 Despite elegant work showing that the OT is needed for both reward behavior and psychostimulant effects on behavior, the OT is not even incorporated into many prevalent models of the brain’s reward system.
 This omission may in part be explained by a lack of the specific cellular mechanisms whereby the OT impacts reward-guided behavior.
-Work from our group is the first to demonstrate how neurons in the OT encode goal-directed actions and natural reinforcers and how these are dictated by the motivational state of the animal.
-Ongoing work in our lab is now resolving important features whereby the OT subserves motivated behaviors.
+Work from their group is the first to demonstrate how neurons in the OT encode goal-directed actions and natural reinforcers and how these are dictated by the motivational state of the animal.
+Ongoing work in this lab is now resolving important features whereby the OT subserves motivated behaviors.
 This work is highly relevant to understanding brain mechanisms of addictive behaviors.

 Cognition shapes sensory processing.
 Work by numerous groups has shown that olfactory perception and odor processing are both influenced by cognitive factors.
 The influence of attention, specifically, on the cellular processing of odors is entirely unknown.
-This is a very intriguing question since olfactory cortical structures receive direct olfactory input in the absence of a thalamic relay—the proposed origin of attentionally-mediated effects in other sensory systems.
-Therefore, ongoing work in our lab has invested into developing a sophistical behavioral tool to allow for manipulating selective attention to odors and testing important questions regarding the mechanisms whereby attention shapes the representation of odor information in the brain.
-This work is relevant for understanding how information travels within the brain in the context of moment-to-moment changes in cognitive state which can be impacted in many neurological disorders.
+This is a very intriguing question, since olfactory cortical structures receive direct olfactory input in the absence of a thalamic relay—the proposed origin of attentionally-mediated effects in other sensory systems.
+Therefore, ongoing work in the Wesson Lab has invested into developing a sophistical behavioral tool to allow for manipulating selective attention to odors and testing important questions regarding the mechanisms, whereby attention shapes the representation of odor information in the brain.
+This work is relevant for understanding how information travels within the brain in the context of moment-to-moment changes in cognitive state, which can be impacted in many neurological disorders.